Coachella Valley Grand Prix

 8. All players must comply with the host club's dress code.
 If unsure, call the host facility in advance.

 9. Partner substitutions can only be made prior to the commencement of the tournament, and only with prior approval of the tournament director.
 Furthermore, if the partner substitution affects the seeding of an event, the substitution may not be allowed.
-Partner substitutions after your first round match has begun are absolutely unacceptable.
+Partner substitutions after your first round match has begun are not permitted.
 Participants in violation of this rule risk disqualification from the tournament and forfeiture of their entry fees and any points earned.

 10. Due to the Grand Prix being in most cases one-weekend events, it is important for participants to understand that they need to be prepared to play matches in somewhat rapid succession.
 All efforts will be taken by the tournament directors to allow for adequate spacing between matches whenever possible.
 When this is not possible and players find themselves coming off the court from one match and due back on the court immediately for a next round match they can ask for a 30 minute delay to the start of the next match.
 The total time between coming off one court and going out to the next match will not exceed 30 minutes total.